“Failure to attract and retain top talent” was the number-one issue in the Conference Board’s survey of global CEOs.

 Rewarding staff with an extra day off work has far more value to the average employee than the monetary value of that paid day.

-So as an employer, maybe you should consider offering your employees a day or more of additional leave, over the legal minimum.
+So as an employer, maybe consider offering additional leave within a suite of staff rewards, of course, this time off should be over the legal minimum.
 A time off in lieu policy could also provide an attractive alternative to paid overtime.

-You could also consider one of these interesting benefits:
+You could also consider one of these interesting staff rewards:

 It’s just one extra day, and somehow this perk leaves your staff feeling that the company cares about their overall health and happiness.